Learning the Quality of Machine Permutations in Job Shop Scheduling: Experimental Results

 \subsection{Comparison with Reinforcement Learning}

 In this section, we compare the performance of oTS with the proposals relying on DRL.
-The objective is to justify our efforts by demonstrating once more the superiority of metaheuristics enhanced with machine learning and the importance of further investigating these hybrid approaches.
+The objective is to justify our efforts by demonstrating the superiority of metaheuristics enhanced with machine learning and the importance of further investigating these hybrid approaches.

 For this comparison, we selected instances from the works discussed in Section~\ref{ssec:PDR}.
 Specifically, we selected the instances Orb01-09~\citep{Orb} and the instances Ta01-10~\citep{benchmarks}.
-We report in Table~\ref{tab:drl_comp} the instance name, the optimal and the Shortest Processing Time (SPT) makespans, the results of the \citep{AC-DRL} proposal, the \citep{DispatchDRL} proposal, and oTS in terms of makespan and optimality gap (in round brackets).
+We report in Table~\ref{tab:drl_comp} the instance name, the optimal makespan, and the results in terms of makespan and optimality gap (in round brackets) for the Shortest Processing Time (SPT), the proposal of \citep{AC-DRL}, the proposal of \citep{DispatchDRL}, and oTS.
 Based on Table~\ref{tab:otsab_perf}, we decided to use 2 parameter configurations for oTS: 2 restarts and 700 iterations for oTS-1, and 2 restarts and 800 iterations for oTS-2.

 From Table~\ref{tab:drl_comp}, it is immediately clear that oTS outperforms the DRL proposals.
 This is also true if we qualitatively compare the results of oTS with those reported in \citep{ScheduleDRL}.
 By looking at the average percentage gap reported for Orb01-10 and Ta01-80, we can see that the gap of this other DRL proposal is around 20\%, ten times the gap obtained by oTS.